Volunteering Bill

 Overview

-The Volunteering Bill aims to promote volunteering in England and Wales by introducing a "fit and proper person certificate" for volunteers and amending the Police Act 1997 to clarify volunteer status.
+The Volunteering Bill aims to promote volunteering in England and Wales by introducing a "fit and proper person certificate" for volunteers and amending the Police Act 1997 to clarify who requires background checks.
+The bill also specifies that the certificate satisfies any background check requirements for volunteers.

 Description